 A Major Milestone Is Around the Corner

 A milestone is what you make of it.
-There’s no reason you can’t celebrate the anniversary of a product launch or creation of a new division, or just a few years in business.
-One day, with a little luck, determination and hard work, your organization may be celebrating a big anniversary like its 50th or 100th.
+There’s no reason you can’t celebrate the anniversary of a product launch creation of a new division, or just a few years in business.
+One day, with a little luck, determination, and hard work, your organization may be celebrating a big anniversary like its 50th or 100th.
 It’s important to celebrate small wins on the way to bigger ones, and it’s essential to use these celebrations to build your organization’s culture and reinforce its mission and ethos.

 Milestone messaging is extremely important.
 What better way to bolster this messaging than by looking to your organization’s history to inspire its future?
 Whenever History Factory begins to plan a corporate anniversary for a client, we look first to the company archives to inform the types of stories we will tell and support them with visual materials.
-Without an archives, it becomes significantly more difficult to track down stories and the assets to support them.
+Without archives, it becomes significantly more difficult to track down stories and the assets to support them.

 Your Company’s Founder Is Still Around